 Elephantine island is a huge open-air museum with footpaths, stairways and clear signs.
 Here you will find reconstructed Temple of Satis & Temple of Khum, Sanctuary of Hekaib and a Ptolemaic shrine from Kalabsha, plus two ancient Nilometers.

-The southern tip of the island, once of a strategic importance and great renown, has been turned into an important tourist attraction & huge open-air museum with stairways and footpaths.
+The southern tip of the island, once of a strategic importance and great renown, has been turned into an important tourist attraction and huge open-air museum with stairways and footpaths.

 The ruins of a temple of Khnum, the ram god associated with the First Cataract of the Nile, are also located on the island.
 The main terrace of this temple dating to the 30th Dynasty still remains in addition to a monumental gateway.
 Together with Anuket, goddess of Sehel island, these three deities formed the triad of the Elephantine area.